threefoldtech/TFGRID/wiki/main/tfgrid_cmd/zoscmd.md

-# ZOSCMD
+# TFGrid CMD

+> OUTDATED

-- zoscmd = command line which can process dir with workload defs inside (rust)
+- tfgrid_cmd = command line which can process dir with workload defs inside
 - each workload def is a json or yaml file which describes one of the X primitives
 - all primitives in [tfgrid_primitives](internet4:tfgrid_primitives) need to be supported
-- zoscmd will talk to TFGRIDDB and RMB to bring primitives alive
+- tfgrid_cmd will talk to TFGRIDDB and RMB to bring primitives alive
 - do logging in a text file in the dir
 - the workload defs can be modified to have the feedback inside
-- signing & coordination with multiple 3Nodes and TFGridDB happens by zoscmd
+- signing & coordination with multiple 3Nodes and TFGridDB happens by tfgrid_cmd
-- the private key for the user is given to zoscmd or in predefined directory e.g. ~/.zoscmd/...
+- the private key for the user is given to tfgrid_cmd or in predefined directory e.g. ~/.tfgrid_cmd/...

 ## todo's